 Can you live in Lisbon with only English?

-While it is possible to live in Lisbon with only English, it’s advisable to learn at least some basic Portuguese to help with everyday communication and to make your daily life more convenient.
+While it is possible to live in Lisbon with only English, the language isn’t as widely spoken and it’s advisable to learn at least some basic Portuguese to help with everyday communication and to make your daily life more convenient.

 Is Lisbon expat-friendly?